fnoi/B2H/README.md

 # B2H

 A couple of scripts that allow to go all the way from a collection of blender files, respectively containing collections of blender objects, to helios scenes- with those blender collections encoded as material information.
-Heavily based on Michael Neumann's Blender2Helios, adapted, fixed, extended. (don't forget to push the main .py back to his repo)
+Makes use of the main module of Michael Neumann's Blender2Helios, adapted, fixed, extended. (don't forget to push the main .py back to his repo)

 * stuff
 * more stuff